 6.3.
-Validation of Simulation Results
+Validation of simulation results

 Validation of the simulated realizations must be undertaken by reproduction of histograms and variogram models, and it should be very similar to the original data features [59].
-Fig. 8 shows the matching of histogram reproduction of a randomly chosen from 50 realizations.
-Also to check the simulation performance, the variograms for 5 realizations were reproduced and compared with the variogram of the original dataset (Fig. 9).
-The results obtained show that all realizations reproduce the histograms and variograms reasonably well.
+Figure 8 shows the matching of histogram reproduction of a randomly chosen from 50 realizations.
+Also to

-Fig. 8.
+Figure 8.
 Histogram reproduction, randomly selected from 50 realizations.